ManuelMebrat/TELCO-CHURNING/README.md

 • This difference raises questions about whether the Electronic Check users might have concerns related to billing preferences or whether there is a broader issue with digital payment experiences.

+The data indicates that customers using the Electronic Check payment method, particularly those enrolled in Paperless Billing, exhibit higher churn rates compared to other payment options.
+This suggests that while these options are popular, they may not provide the level of convenience or reliability that customers expect.
+Improving the ease and security of our payment infrastructure could enhance customer satisfaction and reduce churn.

 ## • Internet Service